 41 St. Mary's Road, an early 18th century farmhouse, built in 1709, owned by Mr. and Mrs Ian Davidson, extended to the east in the 1820s, with its extensive garden.

-Private property, not usually open to the public except on special occasions.
 Corner of Parsons Lane and Orange Valley Road, Devonshire Parish.
-Owned by Mrs. Michael Cox and Mr. John Cox ( whose many credits include chairmanship of the venerable Bermuda Historical Society).
+Owned by Mrs. Michael Cox and Mr. John Cox.
+Historic Private property and stately home, not usually open to the public except on special occasions.
+A handsome Georgian house.
 Set in 15 acres of glorious woodland gardens and citrus orchards, it was built in 1801/1802 by Bermudian sea captain William Cox, in an estate he owned since 1796.
+As groves of sweet navel oranges grew on the rich, fertile land west of Devonshire Marsh, Captain Cox named the house Orange Valley.
 After his death in 1842, the house has been owned by William Cox (1807-1867); Henry James Cox (1858-1948); John William Cox (Sir John), 1900-1990; Michael John Cox (1931-1989) and currently John William Cox (born 1955).
 Six generations of the Cox family have occupied the house and the family's heritage has been carefully preserved by each, in a delightful old-fashioned style that has preserved all the original charm of the house.
 The house is furnished with handsome antique cedar and mahogany pieces and a lovely collection of Sevres porcelain - a specialty of present owner, historian and author John Cox (a book he co-authored is "Bermuda's Favorite Haunts, Volumes 1, 1991 and 2 (subtitled "Picking Up The Threads") 1996.
 Ghostly stories).
-The house is reputed to have ghosts.
+The house is reputed to have a ghost.
+Mary Robinson, the young first wife of Captain Cox, is an ethereal presence at Orange Valley, wandering the rooms by moonlight.
+In 1806, while Captain Cox sailed the seas, she succumbed to Yellow Fever with a farewell on her lips, forever unspoken.
 There are fine marine paintings, English landscapes and family portraits.
-The well-tended grounds and interesting garden areas boast a croquet lawn and some of the oldest and most beautiful trees in Bermuda, including guava, palmetto, black ebony, mahogany, royal poinciana, Indian rubber and silk cotton.
+The well-tended grounds and interesting garden areas boast a croquet lawn and some of the oldest and most beautiful trees in Bermuda, including guava, palmetto, black ebony, mahogany, royal Poinciana, Indian rubber and silk cotton.

-On Bluck's Point, a long, narrow peninsula curving into the Great Sound south of Spanish Point.
-It was originally Oxford Point, after a gracious old Bermuda home, Oxford, still there, was once owned by 17th century Bermudian merchant, Thomas Oxford.
+Bluck's Point, a long, narrow peninsula curving into the Great Sound south of Spanish Point.
+It was originally Oxford Point, after this gracious old Bermuda home.
+Once owned by 17th century Bermudian merchant, Thomas Oxford, thus the name.
 When the house was acquired by John Bluck, the point was re-named.
-In 1856, men of the 3rd Company of the 56th bivouacked at the Oxford home of Mr. Bluck, in hope of escaping the disease, at the order of Bermudian physician Dr. Harvey.
+In 1856, men of the 3rd Company of the 56th Regiment of the British Army bivouacked here, in hope of escaping the disease, at the order of Bermudian physician Dr. Harvey.
 They were lucky enough to escape the disease-carrying mosquito.